briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             probationary license, or nonresident operating privilege for a definite period of two to twelve years.
 The court may grant limited driving privileges relative to the suspension under Ohio R.C.
-            4510.021 and 4510.13.\
+            [4510.021][ORC Section 4510.021] and 4510.13.\
             (ORC 4511.19)

             5. _(5)_ In all cases, if the vehicle is registered in the offender's name, criminal forfeiture of the vehicle involved in the offense in accordance with Ohio R.C.
-4503.234.
+[4503.234][ORC Section 4503.234].
 Subsection (h)(5) of this section applies regarding any vehicle that is subject to an order of criminal forfeiture under this subsection.\
             (ORC 4511.193)

             6. _(6)_ In all cases, the court shall order the offender to participate with a community addiction services provider authorized by Ohio R.C.
-5119.21, subject to subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
+[5119.21][ORC Section 5119.21], subject to subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
 The operator of the services provider shall determine and assess the degree of the offender's alcohol dependency and shall make recommendations for treatment.
 Upon the request of the court, the services provider shall submit the results of the assessment to the court, including all treatment recommendations and clinical diagnoses related to alcohol use.

         4. _(D)_ Except as otherwise provided in subsection (h)(1)E. of this section, an offender who, within ten years of the offense, previously